-EUPATI offered 100 patients from across Europe the chance to join a 14-month Patient Expert Training Course.
-In Switzerland, four applicants were accepted in two cycles with two undertaking studies in October 2014, and another two started in September 2015.
-All course participants graduated together in December 2016 at an official ceremony in Brussels.
+EUPATI offered 150 patients from across Europe the chance to join a 14-month Patient Expert Training Course.
+In Switzerland, four applicants were accepted in the first two cycles with two undertaking studies in October 2014, and another two in September 2015.
+The course participants graduated together in December 2016 at an official ceremony in Brussels.
 EUPATI Switzerland Fellows are patients, patient organisation representatives, patient advocates, and carers or family members.

-The third training cycle will start in September 2017 with four participants from Switzerland.
+The third training cycle started in September 2017 with four participants from Switzerland.

 The course offers a blended learning experience with modules and assessments completed online and complemented by two week-long face-to-face programmes.
 Topics covered include the discovery of medicines and the planning of medicines development; non-clinical testing and pharmaceutical development; exploratory and confirmatory clinical development; clinical trials; regulatory affairs, medicinal safety, pharmacovigiliance and pharmacoepidemology; and health technology assessment principles and practices.

 Course content is developed by the EUPATI consortium and a list of partners involved can be found here.

 Upon completing their studies, EUPATI Fellows become patient experts in the medicines research and development process, and we invite medicines research and development partners to use their knowledge to ensure a patient perspective in early research design, clinical trial management, ethics committee reviews, regulatory committees and much much more.